 - Stencils or cookie cutters of woodland creatures

-2. Scoop paper into a blender, filled about halfway full and scoop a cup or so of the water it was soaking in into the blender.
+2. Scoop paper into a blender until it is filled about halfway full and scoop a cup or so of the water it was soaking in into the blender.
 Pulse a few times until you get a mushy pulp like that shown here.
 Add more water as needed to get this consistency.

 4. Add the seeds and dried flowers and gently mix.
 Shown here are lavender buds, bergamot petals, and dried mint leaves for flecks of interest in the paper.
-Radicchio, Rhubarb chard, and Alta Globe radishes are the seeds I have chosen as each will produce an edible red plant and they can be planted at the same time (started inside now and they can be moved to the garden once they have true leaves).
-Other good choices are flower mixes, like butterfly or bee blends that attract pollinators to the garden and produce a variety of flowers.
+Radicchio, Rhubarb chard, and Alta Globe radishes are the seeds that I have chosen, as each will produce an edible red plant and they can be planted at the same time (if started inside, they can be moved to the garden once they have true leaves).
+Other good choices are flower mixes like butterfly or bee blends that attract pollinators to the garden and produce a variety of flowers.

 5. Set up a few towels on a flat surface where you can leave the paper for a day or more to dry.
-Dump the pulp out onto the towel and spread out gently patting paper.
-You can use a rolling pin to flatten the paper out a bit, but be gentle as to not crush the seeds or break the pulp.
+Dump the pulp out onto the towel and spread out, gently patting it down.
+You can use a rolling pin to flatten the paper out a bit, but be gentle so as not to crush the seeds or break the pulp.
 Leave undisturbed to dry.

 6. Trace and cut out woodland creatures out of the dry seed paper.
-Decorate cards with cute messages and with a few little glue dots, affix seed paper critter.
+Decorate cards with cute messages and affix your seed paper critter with a few little glue dots.
 Include instructions on how to plant the seed paper by copy /pasting or writing the following on the card back:

-The critter on this card is made of plantable seed paper containing radicchio, Rhubarb chard & Alta Globe radish seeds.
+The critter on this card is made of plantable seed paper containing radicchio, rhubarb chard, and Alta Globe radish seeds.

 The finished product turned out really well, I thought.
-I used different sayings for each one that corresponded to the critter.
+I used different sayings that corresponded to the critter for each one.